Friday, Oct. 6, 2017

 The focus on research, innovation and student-centred learning within the Graduate Program in Nursing allows our students to become leading clinical health science investigators in nursing who contribute to the development of the theoretical basis of practice and the evaluation of health care interventions and programs.
 Our three areas of excellence provide students with a range of opportunity for advanced education and research in nursing, on a full-time and part-time basis.

-The Graduate Program in Nursing was established in 1994 and leads to a Ph.D. degree by thesis, an M.Sc. by thesis or an M.Sc. by course work.
-A diploma in Advanced Neonatal Nursing is available to M.Sc. students and M.Sc. prepared neonatal nurses.
+The Graduate Program in Nursing was established in 1994 and leads to a Ph.D. degree by thesis, a M.Sc. by thesis or a M.Sc. by course work.
+A M.Sc degree leading to the Primary Health Care Nurse Practitioner (PHCNP) has been available since 2008.
+A diploma in Primary Health Care Nurse Practitioner (PHCNP) or Advanced Neonatal Nursing (ANN) is available to M.Sc. students and M.Sc. prepared neonatal nurses.

 The School of Nursing, led by the Associate Dean of Health Sciences (Nursing), has overall responsibility for the development of the discipline of Nursing in the University and works closely with the Associate Dean of Graduate Studies (Health Sciences) who is responsible for the Graduate Programs in the Faculty of Health Sciences.
 The areas of research and clinical expertise of our graduate faculty range from critical care neonatal nursing to gerontology and are given in detail under the faculty listing.
 These areas of research have evolved from the strong clinical base of the faculty, who since the inception of the School have actively participated in health care delivery both within the community and institutional-based services.
 The integration of education, research and service is the foundation for the education of both graduate and undergraduate students at McMaster.